-Milwaukee Updates the M18 Fuel 3-in-1 Backpack Vacuum with a New Design
+Milwaukee Updates the M18 Fuel 3-in-1 Backpack Vacuum with Several Notable Changes

 Back in 2018, Milwaukee came out with its first backpack vacuum on the M18 Fuel platform.
 Fast forward to 2025, and a second-generation model is hitting shelves with an updated design.
-I’m going over everything you should know about the Milwaukee M18 FUEL 3-in-1 Backpack Vacuum ahead of its release to help you determine if it’s the right model for your jobsite cleaning needs.
+I’m going over everything you should know about the Milwaukee M18 Fuel 3-in-1 Backpack Vacuum to help you determine if it’s the right model for your jobsite cleaning needs.

 - Model: Milwaukee 0895-20